Pennsylvania Election: Regional Race Could Offer Clues About Midterms Voter Turnout

 1 of 4

-The Voters
+The voters

 Dave Ball is the vice chairman of the Washington County Republican party, but he knows that parties only mean so much in this part of Pennsylvania.

-Note: A previous version of this story incorrectly stated Trump won Pennsylvania by double digits.
-That has been corrected to say a western Pennsylvania congressional district.